 Shower Curtain Liners

-Many of our readers made comments below about the above options being too expensive.
+Many of our readers made comments below about a fabric shower curtain being too expensive.
 Sometimes in life, you’re forced between choosing the lesser of two evils.
 In this case, if you can’t afford any of the above, then we recommend PEVA (polyethylene vinyl acetate) or EVA (ethylene vinyl acetate) over PVC.
-While they’re not perfect (made from petroleum; a non-renewable resource and contain chemicals), PEVA and EVA are made from chloride-free vinyl which delivers touchable softness and waterproof function without the smell of traditional PVC vinyl.
+While they’re not perfect (made from petroleum; a non-renewable resource and contain chemicals), PEVA and EVA are water-resistant and made from chloride-free vinyl which delivers touchable softness and waterproof function without the smell of traditional PVC vinyl.
 Both are PVC free, biodegradable, don’t off-gas and are affordable, especially when you can find them at a store like Bed Bath and Beyond that offers coupons pretty consistently.

 However, buyer beware as a new study published in the Journal of Toxicological Sciences found PEVA toxic to living organisms.
 Further studies are needed to determine toxicity in humans.
 You can find these at BedBathstore $3.99+ or Target $9.99+.
 Styles are also available from West Elm or Pottery Barn for only $12.00.
 Or, the PEVA liner from Cb2 for $9.95.
 They’re chloride & odor free and offer a safer alternative to PVC versions.